sisinflab/dlpreferences/README.md

     Set<Outcome> outcomes = cpnet.paretoOptimal();

+## Javadoc

+The javadoc is available in the project tree at `docs/apidocs`.

 ## Running the tests

 Download the latest [NuSMV][nusmv] release, rename the root directory to `nusmv` and place it